poult-lab/daily-word/english_words_ learning.md

 - **Vegetation**: Often features drought-resistant plants such as olive trees, grapevines, and various shrubs and herbs.

 The pleasant and consistent weather makes regions with Mediterranean climates popular for agriculture and tourism.

+#### 11/20

+01.glamorize /ˈɡlæməraɪz/

+[v] TV shows criticized for glamorizing alcohol consumption.

+"If someone **glamorizes** something, they make it look or seem more attractive than it really is, especially in a film, book, or programme."

+02.single out /ˈsɪŋɡl aʊt/

+[vp] I feel like all of Korea glamorizes drinking.
+It feels weird to single out specific broadcasts.

+"to choose sb/sth from a group for special attention"

+03.vilify /ˈvɪlɪfaɪ/

+[v] {[VN] ~ sb/sth (as sth) | ~ sb/sth (for sth/for doing sth)} The politician tried to vilify his opponent by spreading false rumors about their past actions.

+"to say or write unpleasant things about sb/sth so that other people will have a low opinion of them"

+04.cheapen /ˈtʃiːpən/

+[v] "Excessive promise can sometimes cheapen one's own position in the hearts of others.

+to make sb lose respect for himself or herself"

+05.overpromising

+[n]  It conveys a deep and thoughtful idea about the impact of overpromising on personal credibility and relationships.

+06.teller /ˈtelər/

+[n] The bank teller kindly assisted the elderly customer with her transaction.

+"a person whose job is to receive and pay out money in a bank"

+[n] automatic teller machines.

+"a machine that pays out money automatically"